Casper-NS/P4-gCode-Compiler/README.md

 ## How to update the parser:
 - Open the "sableCC2 folder.
 - Open the "Generated" folder.
-- Replace the ".sablecc" file with the updated version of the grammar.
+- Edit the ".sablecc" file with the updated version of the grammar.
 - Open the Command Prompt (press windows-button and type "cmd", then press enter)
 - If you havn't already, then download the c# version of sableCC from this link: [sablecc-download](http://www.mare.ee/indrek/sablecc/) (the download link can be found in the installation topic)
 - Insert the following command: